 - Thinking and communicating with clarity and precision

 - Gathering data through all senses

 - Creating, imagining, and innovating

 - Responding with wonderment and awe

 - Taking responsible risks

 - Thinking interdependently

 The practical examples in this book show how anybody who works with young children can introduce the Habits of Mind in entertaining and concrete ways that are developmentally appropriate.
 By designing learning experiences that reflect the situations and challenges children face in their lives, educators can help our youngest citizens begin to develop the habits of mind that feed a lifetime of learning.

-Available for purchase through the ASCD website HERE.
-Also available as a downloadable ebook.
+Available for purchase in paperback through the ASCD website.

 Edited by Arthur L. Costa and Bena Kallick